 1. Creating a plot

-To create a gene metadata table frst click on the create plot icon in your analysis track.
+To create a gene metadata table first click on the create plot icon in your analysis track.
 This will open the Create plot page.
+You can then fill in the plot name and the rest of the plot template.

 In the Create plot field you can set a name and description of the plot.
 Subsequently under Choose algorithm to run your analysis select "Gene metadata table".
 Once you have selected this option, a new field called "Select database" will appear.

-2. Selecting a gene metadata database as input
+2.1 Selecting a database as an input source

-In the field Select database, you can pick from which databases you would like to perform pull gene metadata.
-The database version is displayed in brackets.
+In the field Select data, you can pick from which source to acquire the gene metadata.
+Select the "Database" option to retrieve gene metadata from a database.
+In the "Choose a database" menu you can select from which database you would like to fetch gene metadata.
 Once you have selected a database from the dropdown menu confirm you selection by clicking on the Select database button.
+This will open the "Set parameters" menu.

 3. Setting parameters

 In the Set parameters field you can specify for which genes of interest you want to acquire which gene metadata attributes.
-The gene groups you specify in the Selected feature tab will be available in the gene metadata table.
-The available choices here are:
+The genes you specify in the Genes of interest tab will be available in the gene metadata table.
+The available choices here are are "All" and "Custom", with the former being default.

 4. Creating the gene metadata table